benwaples/readingII/read05b.md

 1. Question assumptions: lots of ways to do this, but try thinking of alternatives to current solutions as a way to start. </br>
 2. Reason through logic: test your assumptions </br>
 3. Diversify thought: Two people most likely see the world differently, 10 people definitely do, make friends with people who do different things than you and listen to them </br>

+## Power of Questions
+ask questions.
+Ask questions people want to answer.
+Ask follow up questions.
+Ask open ended questions in low risk situations.
+Less-sensitive questions -> more sensitive question when building a relationship, opposite when negotiating.
+Ask questions casually.
+Be transparent when answering questions too.